albanpuech/Wind-ressources/progress.md

 - study the corr for diff countries
 - plot choropleith map based on corr

+## 05/11/2022
+- Added catboost and CNN for cp regression
+- Added catboost for LWP classification

 ## What to do :
 - Study correlation between low wind power events and clim indices